Adityam582/Adityam582.github.io/_pages/AWS Journey.md

 [Digital Cloud AWS SAA](https://digitalcloud.training/aws-certified-solutions-architect-associate/) ultimate training package, and wrote the exam.

 ### Steps of learning

-•	**Theory**: Understanding theory concepts by watching video tutorial course
+•	**Theory**: Understanding concepts by watching video tutorial course

 •	**Practice**: Practicing exam questions by doing practice exam course

 •	**Hands-on**: I tried working with some but not all hands-on lessons in the course

 **Time spent**: about six weeks for understanding concepts, two weeks for  practicing exam questions.

 **Certification passed**: 7 Dec 2022

+### My recommendation

+* Buying a dedicated course such as the one mentioned above is a good idea for AWS SAA.
+* Also, it's recommended though not absolutely necessary to do hands-on experiments to learn by doing.
+* The logical flow of practice stays same as mentioned for AWS CCP.

 ## Reasons to do it this way